 A great way to lower your credit card utilization is to make an extra payment during the month, so you can knock down your utilization before the statement even generates, Rossman says.

 Both Rossman and Schulz underline the importance of paying your balance in full and on time, if you're able.
-While that should be your ultimate goal, that might not feasible depending on your current financial situation.
+While that should be your ultimate goal, that might not feasible during the pandemic, depending on your current financial situation.

-Given that, here are three additional ways the experts suggest improving your credit score.
+Given that, here are three additional ways the experts suggest improving your credit score right now.